mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 # Assumptions

-Before we go any further, here are some assumptions:
+Before we go any further, let's make some assumptions explicit.
+This advice applies to code reviews generally, but it will work best in an environment where the following conditions hold true:

+* Your co-workers are humans
+  * Their reactions to criticism and their ability to learn from this criticism fall within the range of behavior one would expect of humans.
 * You are in an organization that agrees code reviews are a good idea.
   * These suggestions will work best on a team where no code is checked in until a reviewer approves it, but they should still work in any code review.
 * Code reviews are written and asynchronous.